JanAdamiak/R6_Pro_siege_website/README.md

 # R6_Pro_siege_website
-Website with stats for a professional games in video game!
+Website with stats of professional players at pro tournaments in a video game!